-The value of your right to this 'income' is then deducted from the value of the Residuary Fund (your gift), providing an immediate discount should your gift become chargeable to IHT.
+The value of your right to this 'income' is then deducted from the value of your gift, providing an immediate discount should your gift become chargeable to IHT.

 Once the bond has been set up, we will issue you with a Certificate of Valuation showing the value of your discounted gift.
 Your personal representatives may use this if they need to provide valuation evidence to HMRC if your gift becomes chargeable to IHT.